 What is PRP?

 Maybe the acronym PRP is unfamiliar to you; it’s one of the

-Drs.
-Tortland and Kozar have been performing PRP treatments since December 2007, making them among the first--and most experienced--physicians in the country offering this treatment.
+Dr. Tortland has been performing PRP treatments since December 2007, making him among the first--and most experienced--physicians in the country offering this treatment.

 Why Does PRP Work?

 Platelets are a specialized type of blood cell.
 Blood is made up of

 93% red cells (RBCs), 6% platelets, 1% white blood cells (WBCs), and plasma.
 The goal of PRP is to maximize the number or concentration of platelets while minimizing the number of RBCs.
 Generally speaking, the higher the concentration of platelets, the better.